Conceptual-Machines/ReaWrap/README.md

 Like many side projects, I eventually gave up on it.
 But I always wanted to resurrect it.

 Fast forward to 2024, and here we are: ReaWrap has been reborn, reorganized, and expanded.
-The project now supports both Lua (for ReaScript) and C++ (for REAPER extensions), with a clean, object-oriented API that makes working with REAPER a joy instead of a chore.
+The project now supports both Lua (for ReaScript) and C++ (for REAPER extensions and ReaScript API), with a clean, object-oriented API that makes working with REAPER a joy instead of a chore.

 ## Why ReaWrap?